 Steps to Take After an Accident

 If you’re looking for information regarding joint and several liability after an accident, the time for reporting the accident and getting witness contact information has likely passed.
-However, the below steps are a few of the actions you may want to take later on in the post-accident stages.
+However, the steps below are a few of the actions you may want to take later on in the post-accident stages, particularly in understanding how joint and several liability applies.

-If you haven’t already, write down all the details you can remember.
+- If you haven’t already, write down all the details you can remember.
 It is better to do this sooner rather than later because memories fade over time.
 Try to include details like the weather, road conditions, behavior of the other party, and anything else you can remember about the moments leading up to the crash and the moments afterward.
+Written recollections are often used by attorneys to establish timelines and identify additional potentially liable parties.

-Get copies of police and first responder reports.
+- Get copies of police and first responder reports.
 These will be useful for an objective third-party perspective of the conditions of the accident.
+Accident reports also typically assign preliminary fault percentages, which can influence early settlement discussions.

-Make a list of witnesses you can call to testify or get a statement from.
+- Make a list of witnesses you can call to testify or get a statement from.
 Written statements from people who saw the accident are a good place to start, but you or your lawyer may also want to reach out to expert witnesses who can provide relevant information and perspective on the accident.
+Expert testimony—such as accident reconstruction specialists—may strengthen cases involving multiple defendants and disputed fault.

 Retain an Experienced New York Personal Injury Lawyer

 Speaking with a personal injury attorney after an accident gives you the time and space you need to have your questions answered and gain insight into what your accident claim may look like.
-Finding legal representation that you can trust to advocate for you in settlement negotiations and civil litigation is paramount.
-Contact Seitelman Law Offices, and schedule your free consultation.
+Finding legal representation that you can trust to advocate for you in settlement negotiations and civil litigation is paramount to securing total compensation.
+An experienced attorney can also help identify whether joint and several liability applies, determine which defendants have collectible assets, and negotiate with insurance carriers on your behalf.
+Contact Seitelman Law Offices and schedule your free consultation.